Are you new to exercise or just starting an exercise routine?

 For more information on how to exercise safely, check out Go4Life Everyday Exercises (Video) Join personal trainer Sandy Magrath and friends as they show you how to do strength, balance, and flexibility exercises.
 This video features exercises you can do at home, at work, in the gym, almost anywhere.
 Go4Life is a registered trademark of the U.S. Department of Health and Human Services.

 Thank you for taking time out of your busy day to visit us.
-As always, we are wishing you the best of health!
+We wish you the best of health!